Reviews You Can Rely On

 Our Verdict

 The Fox Racing Speedframe Pro was born into a crowded market of high-end trail helmets, but it managed to outshine most of the competition in our test.
 As soon as we got it out on the trails, we could tell that Fox poured a lot of development time into this model.
-It comes equipped with all of the standard features that we could ask for in a top-shelf trail helmet, including Mips, an adjustable visor, goggle storage, magnetic Fidlock buckle, plenty of ventilation, and a highly-adjustable harness system.
+It comes equipped with all of the standard features that we could ask for in a top-shelf trail helmet, including Mips, an adjustable visor, goggle storage, a magnetic buckle, plenty of ventilation, and a highly-adjustable harness system.
 It feels light on your head out on the trail, but also provides a comforting, secure fit that inspires confidence.
-Other than its average weight, we couldn't find anything not to like about this model, and we rated it accordingly.
-To compare it to the competition, check out our review of mountain bike helmets.
+Other than its average weight, we couldn't find many flaws with this model, and we rated it accordingly.

 REASONS TO BUY